Printable Version in PDF Format (Get Adobe Acrobat)

 Definition(s)

-Controlled Substances: Those substances defined in schedules I through V of the Controlled Substances Act, 21 U.S.C. §812, and by regulation at 21 C.F.R. §1308.
+Controlled Substances - Those substances defined in schedules I through V of the Controlled Substances

-Legal Substances: (1) controlled substances that are prescribed or administered by a licensed physician or health-care professional; (2) over-the-counter drugs; and (3) alcoholic beverages.
+Legal Substances - (1) controlled substances that are prescribed or administered by a licensed physician or health-care professional; (2) over-the-counter drugs; and (3) alcoholic beverages.

 Text